 How to Build the Perfect Bunny Hutch

-Tips for Building Your Own Rabbit Hutch
+You Can Build Your Own Rabbit Hutch

-Design your hutch with a large lid for easy access.
+- Easy Access: Design your hutch with a large lid for easy access.
 Another common problem with hutches is that the door will be relatively small and at one end of the hutch, allowing the bunny to escape very easily and making catching the rabbit difficult and making cleaning the hutch properly very hard indeed.
 When we built our hutch, we designed it so the entire wire roof was a large hinged door, making it easy to get inside the hutch, work with the bunny and clean it properly.

-Make sure that you provide shelter in the hutch.
+- Shelter: Make sure that you provide shelter in the hutch.
 A covered area that will keep the rain off is a must for all rabbit hutches.
 It is also a good idea to make sure that the floor of the covered area is raised off the ground, even if only by an inch or two.
 By building the floor on top of the bottom frame rather than under it, you will prevent the wood from soaking up so much groundwater and rotting.

-Choosing the wire gauge is another decision you will have to make.
+- Wire Gauge: Choosing the wire gauge is another decision you will have to make.
 We went with a fairly large gauge wire of about 1.5 inches.
 I have found that smaller wire, especially when on the bottom of the cage, quickly gets clogged with sticky bunny poo and is horrible to try to clean up.

-As for not keeping rabbits outside, I have had indoor and outdoor rabbits and both appear to have thrived well.
-Not everyone can handle the smell of bunny pee and poop inside and no matter how much you clean a rabbit's litter box, they really do smell.
+As for not keeping rabbits outside, I have had indoor and outdoor rabbits, and both appear to have thrived well.
+Not everyone can handle the smell of bunny pee and poop inside, and no matter how much you clean a rabbit's litter box, they really do smell.
 So, you know, to each their own on that issue.